rizumita/Sede/README.md

 ## Concept
 Sede aimed to compatible with SwiftUI by fully utilizing SwiftUI features.
 It can be loose coupling SwiftUI's View and Model, and Model can use View's Environment and EnvironmentObject freely.
-And View can reference Model and send messages freely.
+View can reference Model and send messages freely.

 ## Install